On SkipGram Word Embedding Models with Negative Sampling: Unified Framework and Impact of Noise Distributions: Experiments

-In our adaptive SkipGram model, the generator as an adaptive sampler produces the noise context tokens to the discriminator.
-The output of the generator is a non-differentiable categorical variable so the gradient estimation trick is utilized.
-REINFORCE \citep{Williams92} and the Gumbel-Softmax trick \citep{JangGP17,MaddisonMT17} are two options.
-Although we conduct some simulations using Gumbel-Softmax but REINFORCE indeed produces slightly better results so the comparisons of our adaptive SkipGram are all based on the REINFORCE trick.
-We use the variance reduction technique for the REINFORCE estimator as described in \cite{BoseLC18} but the result is barely distinguishable from the experiment without this technique, which indicates the high variance problem is not critical here.
-After we obtain the mean and variance from the center word, we construct a Gaussian distribution and sample a noise from this distribution.
-This sampling layer is also a non-differentiable stochastic node so we apply the reparameterization trick \citep{KingmaW13,RezendeMW14} to this layer.
+In our adaptive SkipGram model, the generator as an adaptive sampler produces the noise context tokens for the discriminator.
+The output of the generator is a non-differentiable categorical variable, so the gradient estimation trick is utilized.
+REINFORCE \cite{Williams92} and the Gumbel-Softmax trick \cite{JangGP17,MaddisonMT17} are two options.
+Although we conduct some simulations using Gumbel-Softmax, REINFORCE indeed produces slightly better results, so the comparisons of our adaptive SkipGram are all based on the REINFORCE trick.
+We use the variance reduction technique for the REINFORCE estimator as described in \cite{BoseLC18}, but the result is barely distinguishable from the experiment without this technique, indicating that the high variance problem is not critical here.
+After we obtain the mean and variance from the center word, we construct a Gaussian distribution and sample the noise from this distribution.
+This sampling layer is also a non-differentiable stochastic node, so we apply the reparameterization trick ~\cite{KingmaW13,RezendeMW14} to this layer.

-\subsection{Entropy control}
+\subsubsection{Entropy Control}

-When the generator finds out a specific context word that receives a relatively high score from the discriminator for many center words, it tends to become 'lazy' and not explore other candidates.
-Thus, the entropy of the categorical distribution gave by the generator is getting smaller and smaller during training.
-In this case, the discriminator is unable to learn more about the true data structure and the binary classification task is not challenging any more.
-In order to guarantee the rich diversity of tokens produced by the generator, we apply a regularizer to give the generator a high penalty when the entropy of the categorical distribution is small.
-The regularizer proposed by \cite{BoseLC18} uses the entropy of a prior uniform distribution as a threshold, and encourages the generator to have more candidates:
+When the generator finds a specific context word that receives a relatively high score from the discriminator for many center words, it tends to become 'lazy' and not explore other candidates.
+Thus, the entropy of the categorical distribution given by the generator is getting smaller and smaller during training.
+In this case, the discriminator cannot learn more about the true data structure, and the binary classification task is no longer challenging.
+To guarantee the rich diversity of tokens produced by the generator, we apply a regularizer to give the generator a high penalty when the entropy of the categorical distribution is small.
+The regularizer proposed by \cite{BoseLC18} uses the entropy of a prior uniform distribution as a threshold and encourages the generator to have more candidates: